 -

 State the Units: Express the volume in cubic units corresponding to the units used for the dimensions.
-For example, if the dimensions are in meters, the volume will be in cubic meters (m³).
+Here's one way to look at it: if the dimensions are in meters, the volume will be in cubic meters (m³).

 Examples